Xion/cargo-contribute/README.md

 ## License

-`cargo-contribute` is licensed under the terms of the MIT license.
+`cargo-contribute` is licensed under the terms of the GPLv3 license.